 The most common mistake we make is overstocking our glue!
 Who doesn’t like a bargain huh?
 But think!
 How many clients do you do in a month?
 Are you changing your glue every 3 or 4 weeks?
 This will help you to plan your shopping and stock up on the exact amount of glues you need!
 Only buy what you can use in, say, 4 months.
 It’s never going to be good opening a bottle of glue to find that it’s gone gloopy because you bulk bought 10 in a sale and then it sat in the back of a drawer for 8 months.
 The money you saved on the glue will either be spent on more glue to replace those bottles, or it’ll go towards infilling your clients’ lashes for free.
 It’s harsh, but it’s the truth!
-From experience, having around 4-5 unopened glue bottles in stock is perfect, as it means you always have a back up!
+From experience, having a maximum of 2 unopened glue bottles in stock is perfect, as it means you always have a back up!

 This is one that sounds obvious.
 We’re all aware that before opening, glue has a shelf life of 6 months from the date on the bottom of the bottle or on the thermo pack the glue comes in.
 This is the glue’s DOP - the date of production - it also doubles up as the batch number, so if you ever need to contact us about your glue, we’ll ask about this so that we know which batch the glue was from!

 We order a fresh batch of glue every 1-2 months, so that when it gets to you, you’ve got plenty of time to get the most out of it.
 We also go to great lengths to ensure that the glues are kept away from moisture and are temperature controlled - you all deserve the very best!
 Once the glue gets to you though, how can you ensure it stays perfect?